Lingonberry, Cowberry, Foxberry

 Evergreen, Edible fruit, Ground covers, Shrubs

 Excellent ornamental shrubs that include native and non-native cranberries, huckleberries, lingonberries, and blueberries.
 Each produces clusters of tiny, bell-shaped flowers in spring, plus colorful, edible berries that attract birds and hikers.

 Native to Europe.
 Slow growth to 1 ft. high; spreads widely by rhizomes if grown in highly organic or thickly mulched soil.
-Glossy, dark, evergreen leaves to 1 in. long; new growth often tinged bright red or orange.
-White or pinkish flowers are followed by sour red berries something like tiny cranberries; these are valued for preserves, syrups.
+Glossy, dark, evergreen leaves to 1 in. long; new growth is often tinged bright red or orange.
+White or pinkish flowers are followed by sour red berries something like tiny cranberries; these are valued for preserves and syrups.

 This is a handsome little plant for informal edging around larger plantings; good small-scale groundcover (space plants 2–3 ft. apart).

 Best without potassium fertilizer.
 Prefers partial or full shade, but if given ample water will take full sun in cool-summer climates.
 European varieties grown for fruit production are sometimes seen.

 Native to Europe.
 Grows to 8–12 in. high aand 1 1/2 ft. wide, with narrowish dark green leaves a...

 Hybrid between H. niger and H. argutifolius.
 Grows to 10 in. tall, with 1-ft.-t...